nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/using-basic-http-authentication.md

     - content-review-lts2017
     - authentication
     - dmetzler
 ---

+{{! excerpt}}
 This plugin supports standard HTTP Basic Authentication.
 By default, this plugin only generates the authentication prompt on configured URLs.
+{{! /excerpt}}

-Basic authentication is part of the default authentication chain which is defined by the contribution accessible [on the explorer](http://explorer.nuxeo.com/nuxeo/site/distribution/Nuxeo%20Platform%20LTS%202016-8.10/viewExtensionPoint/org.nuxeo.ecm.platform.ui.web.auth.service.PluggableAuthenticationService--chain).
+Basic authentication is part of the default authentication chain which is defined by the contribution accessible [on the explorer](http://explorer.nuxeo.com/nuxeo/site/distribution/current/viewExtensionPoint/org.nuxeo.ecm.platform.ui.web.auth.service.PluggableAuthenticationService--chain).